davidmarkclements/0x/readme.md

 Flags include all the flags that can be passed to 0x

+#### `--timestamp-profiles`

+Adds the current timestamp to the Profile Folder's name minimizing collisions for in containerized environments

+Example: `profile-3866-`

 ## The Profile Folder

 A profile folder will be created and named after the PID, e.g.